Accounting education research

-Our accounting education research aims to promote and publish research on accounting education issues – with the goal of enhancing the quality of accounting education worldwide.
+Our accounting education research aims to promote and publish research on accounting and finance education issues – with the goal of enhancing the quality of accounting education worldwide.

 We're exploring the best teaching, learning, and pedagogical strategies to gain evidence-based insights into the most effective methods for educating the next generation of accountancy professionals.
 We're investigating how different ethnic and cultural groups respond to teaching, so that educators are best-placed to deliver effective, tailored teaching.